Adaptive Sampling for Minimax Fair Classification: Introduction

+Our \emph{main contributions} are: \tbf{1)} We first propose an optimistic adaptive sampling strategy, $\Aopt$, for training set construction in Section~\ref{sec:algorithm}.
+This strategy is suited to smaller problems and admits theoretical guarantees.
+We then introduce a heuristic variant of $\Aopt$ in Section~\ref{sec:heuristics} that is more suitable to practical problems involving CNNs. \tbf{2)} We obtain upper bounds on the convergence rate of $\Aopt$, and show its minimax near-optimality by constructing a matching lower bound in Section~\ref{subsec:theoretical}. \tbf{3)} Finally, we demonstrate the benefits of our algorithm with empirical results on several synthetic and real-world datasets in Section~\ref{sec:empirical}.

-The closest work to ours in the literature is by~\citet{abernethy2020adaptive}, where they propose a variant of the $\epsilon$-greedy adaptive sampling strategy.
-They present some preliminary theoretical analysis (see Section~\ref{subsec:analysis_epsilon_greedy} for details) and also empirically demonstrate the benefits of their strategy over some baselines.
-In another related work,~\citet{anahideh2020fair} propose a fair adaptive sampling strategy which selects points based on a linear combination of model accuracy and fairness measures, and empirically study its performance.
-These results, however, do not characterize the convergence rates of the excess risk of their respective methods.
-As one of our contributions, we employ the tools we develop to analyze our algorithm and perform a thorough analysis of the excess risk of the $\epsilon$-greedy strategy in~\citet{abernethy2020adaptive} in Section~\ref{subsec:analysis_epsilon_greedy}.
+{\bf Related Work.} The closest work to ours is by~\citet{abernethy2020adaptive}, where they propose an $\epsilon$-greedy adaptive sampling strategy.
+They present theoretical analysis under somewhat restrictive assumptions and also empirically demonstrate the benefits of their strategy over some baselines.
+We describe their results in more detail in Appendix~\ref{subsec:analysis_epsilon_greedy}, and employ the tools we develop to analyze our algorithm to perform a thorough analysis of the excess risk of their strategy under a much less restrictive set of assumptions and to show some necessary conditions on the value of their exploration parameter, $\epsilon$.
+We find comparable empirical results for both algorithms given sufficient tuning of their respective hyperparameters, we report some of these results in Section~\ref{sec:empirical} and compare the algorithms in Appendix~\ref{appendix:epsilon_greedy}.
+In another related work,~\citet{anahideh2020fair} propose a fair adaptive sampling strategy that selects points based on a linear combination of model accuracy and fairness measures, and empirically study its performance.
+These results, however, do not obtain convergence rates of the excess risk of their respective methods and only offer implementations for small-scale datasets.